AleksandrIvchenko/QoE-assesment/README.md

-My initian study based on Wateloo SQoE-III database, the most powerfull and correct at the 2019.
+My initial study based on Wateloo SQoE-III database, the most powerfull and correct at the 2019.

 Zhengfang Duanmu, Abdul Rehman, Zhou Wang.
 A Quality-of-Experience Database for Adaptive Video Streaming https://ece.uwaterloo.ca/~zduanmu/tbc2018qoe/